What your organisation needs to report for electricity consumption in the M&R system.

 The majority of public bodies use thermal energy for space heating e.g. natural gas, heating oil.
 A small number of public bodies use significant electricity consumption for space heating.

-You can report the relevant percentage of your organisation’s total electricity consumption.
-The system adjusts consumption for degree days to account for weather-related variations.
+You can report the relevant percentage of your organisation’s total electricity consumption that is used for space heating.
+The system adjusts consumption for each year to take account of degree day variations from a 25-year average.
 If you leave this field blank, the system does not make this adjustment.

 We use a fuel/energy type that is not listed in the system.
 How do we report this consumption?

 In the unlikely event that an energy type that your organisation uses is not included in the reporting template, you should use the ‘Suggest Other Energy Type’ option.
 You will be prompted to enter several items of data for this new energy type, including:

 - Name of the energy type

 - The conversion factor from the reporting units to kilowatt-hours (kWh) on a net calorific basis